 - The tendon thickens, as more stress is puts on it.

-- An extra bone growth is appearing in the Achilles tendon in insertional tendinitis.
+- Extra bone growth is appearing in the Achilles tendon in insertional tendinitis.

 - There is visible swelling at the affected part that worsens as one engages in activity throughout the day.